Skip to main content

 HB_HBMRuntime

-Model runtime class that loads one or multiple HBM model files and provides inference execution interfaces.
+Model runtime class, loads one or more HBM model files, and provides an inference execution interface.

 Constructor